mbeddr/mps-platform-docs/src/doc/docs/mps_internal/index.md

 - internals
 ---

+The MPS internal pages deal with topics related to developing with the MPS sources or close to them, and also how they are connected to the
+IntelliJ platform.
+The topics are considered advanced and are not essential for new MPS developers.
+If you are interested how certain parts of MPS work, they might still be of interest for you.

 !!! question "How do you get started using MPS' Open API?"

     [The simplest way to use MPS Open API](https://specificlanguages.com/posts/simplest-way-to-use-mps-open-api/){{ blog('sl') }}